iambotcoder/Blogify/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test them.
 4. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the iambotcoder.

 ---